Machine learning augmented diagnostic testing to identify sources of variability in test performance: Methods

-Veterinary practice data covers 117,411 of the tests conducted, with 404 practices.
-Tuberculin batch data covers 57,689 of the tests conducted, with 661 bovine tuberculin batches and 646 avian tuberculin batches recorded.
+Veterinary practice data includes 117,411 of the tests conducted, covered by 404 practices.
+Tuberculin batch data includes 57,689 of the tests conducted, with 661 bovine tuberculin batches and 646 avian tuberculin batches recorded.

 For each test we also record whether the herd lost its Officially Tuberculosis Free (OTF) status following the detection of test reactors (a bTB herd breakdown) and at least one of those reactors presented with typical lesions of bTB at slaughter and/or positive culture results within 90 days of that test.
 This is the outcome (gold standard) to be predicted by the model.
-It is measured with respect to a new breakdown occurring within 90 days of the test being considered, either because of that test or of a subsequent test within 90 days (e.g. via a pre-movement test, required when cattle are sent to another premises), and where a lesion- or culture-positive reactor is identified prior to the herd regaining its OTF status.
-We hereafter refer to this as a ``confirmed breakdown''.
+It is measured with respect to a breakdown being confirmed within 90 days of the test being considered, either because of that test or of a subsequent test within 90 days (e.g. via a pre-movement test, required when cattle are sent to another premises), and where a lesion- or culture-positive reactor is identified prior to the herd regaining its OTF status.